Nicholas DeSimone, et al. v. TIAA Bank, FSB, f/k/a Everbank Financial Corp.

-On September 6, 2018, Robert S. True and 2 other mortgage loan officers of Everbank filed a collective action arbitration asserting that Everbank violated the Fair Labor Standards Act (“FLSA”), by failing to pay all overtime and minimum wage due under the law.
-You can read the demand for arbitration, which provides the full allegation made by the loan officers, below.
-The RLOs assert that EverBank denied them and all other Retail Loan Officers (“RLOs”) throughout the United States wages, including overtime, as a result of Everbank failing to pay for all hours worked.
+On August 14, 2020, Nicholas DeSimone and 3 other mortgage loan officers of TIAA filed a putative class and collective action asserting that TIAA violated the Fair Labor Standards Act (“FLSA”) and several different state laws, by failing to pay all overtime and minimum wage due under the law.
+You can read the Complaint, which provides the full allegation made by the loan officers, below.
+The RLOs assert that TIAA denied them and all other Retail Loan Officers (“RLOs”) wages, including overtime, as a result of paying RLOs only commissions, which failed to provide overtime pay.

-If you have worked for EverBank and/or TIAA Bank as an RLO or similar position during the last three years, you may be eligible to join the FLSA action.
+If you worked for TIAA/Everbank as an RLO or similar position during the last three years, you may be eligible to join the DeSimone case.
 Please call one of our employment attorneys today for more information.
 The case is still in its earliest phases, and there have been no determinations regarding the merits of the case or whether the case will be certified as a collective action.
-However, the statute of limitations (i.e. the amount of time that may pass prior to you being unable to sue EverBank because too much time has passed) will continue to run until you file a Consent Form.
-Hence if you have worked for Everbank in the last three years and wish to protect your rights pending decisions on certification, you can sign the Consent Form below, and the Form will be filed.
+However, the statute of limitations (i.e. the amount of time that may pass prior to you being unable to sue TIAA/Everbank because too much time has passed) will continue to run until you file a Consent Form.
+Hence if you have worked for TIAA/Everbank in the last three years and wish to protect your rights pending decisions on certification, you can sign the Consent Form below, and the Form will be filed.